kutysam/kind-nginx-prom/README.md

       1. Runs metric collection and output to CSV file (For the last 10 minutes)

 1. Retrieve your csv file at `results/results.csv`
-   1. Format of the csv is as follows `starttime,endtime,avg_memory,avg_cpu,avg_req`.
+   1. Format of the csv is as follows `starttime,endtime,avg_req,avg_memory,avg_cpu`.
 Interval is set to 1 second as per requirements.

 Both pre-req and automated run has been tested on a GCP E2 machine with ubuntu 18.04 image and all works well!